flotiq/flotiq-gatsby-recipe-2/README.md

     flotiq import [flotiqApiKey] .
     ```

-   It will add one example object to your Flotiq account.
+   It will add two example objects to your Flotiq account.

    _Note: You need to put your Read and write API key as the `flotiqApiKey` for import to work, You don't need any content types in your account._